pmuens/awesome-serverless/README.md

 - [Cloudcademy blog post about Serverless](http://cloudacademy.com/blog/serverless-framework-aws-lambda-api-gateway-python/) - Deep overview of Serverless.
 - [Serverless computing use cases](http://thenewstack.io/serverless-computing-use-cases-image-processing-social-cognition/) - Blog post about the ServerlessConf and Serverless use cases.
 - [A match made in heaven](http://blog.gorillastack.com/serverless-framework-lambda-a-match-made-in-heaven/) - Blog post by GorillaStack which shows the power of Serverless environment variables.
-- [Serverless computing growing quickly](http://thenewstack.io/serverless-computing-growing-quickly/) - Overview why Serverless comuting is taking over traditional application development.
+- [Serverless computing growing quickly](http://thenewstack.io/serverless-computing-growing-quickly/) - Overview why Serverless computing is taking over traditional application development.
 - [MongoDB with Serverless](http://blog.east5th.co/2016/06/06/mongodb-with-serverless/) - How you can use MongoDB with Serverless.
 - [ServerlessConf recap](http://cloudacademy.com/blog/serverlessconf-recap-serverless/) - Recap about the first ServerlessConf.
 - [Volume compute for a new generation](http://redmonk.com/fryan/2016/04/28/serverless-volume-compute-for-a-new-generation/) - Brief overview what the serverless architecture is and why it matters.